 What is travelling?
 Changing your place?
 By no means!
 Travelling is changing your opinions and your prejudices.

-Internet cafés (also known as "cybercafés") have in recent years become pretty much ubiquitous, making them a viable alternative to carrying a heavy laptop (especially for leisure travellers).
-Even in small, remote villages with insufficient food, clothing, and housing, don't be surprised to find an Internet connection, often available at surprisingly low cost.
-But it helps to know a few things before you go.
+In the early years of this century, Internet cafés (also known as "cybercafés") were seemingly everywhere, thus the most viable alternative to carrying a heavy laptop (especially for leisure travellers).
+Even in small, remote villages with insufficient food, clothing, and housing, it was not unusual to find an Internet connection, often available at surprisingly low cost.

-Several Web sites exist to help you locate local Internet cafés, including the Cybercafe Search Engine, Cybercafes.com, and that of the growing easyInternetcafé franchise.
+Web sites such as Cybercafe Search Engine and Cybercafes.com exist to help you locate local Internet cafés.
 Some of these tools are better than others, but all offer at least some unique listings.
-Realize, however, that Internet cafés are still a fledgling industry, and can come and go faster than the various Web sites can track them.
+Realize, however, that Internet cafés are mostly bootstrap businesses, and can come and go faster than the various Web sites can track them.
 So it's often more effective, and simpler, to just look for them on your own.

 How?
 Keep your eyes open, and/or ask!
 Tourist offices often know the best places, which may be anything from the back room of a local restaurant or bar (or even less likely establishment), to a fancy, well-lit storefront, chock-a-block with rows of the latest in computer technology (one easyInternetcafé in Amsterdam had 650 computers the last time I visited).
 They are most commonly found in areas frequented by students and travellers.
 In some places (Thailand, Cambodia, México), they seem to be everywhere, while in others (London, Paris) they can be more of a challenge to uncover.
 Check the local telephone directory.
 Libraries often have the least expensive (sometimes free) Internet terminals; hostels, bookstores, and post offices offer additional possibilities.
 Indeed, asking any 20-something person on the street will likely yield the name of a good local Internet café (you'll find "Internet" to be a universally-understood term, but if language difficulties ensue, just wiggle your fingers as though typing).